Allergic conjunctivitis: symptoms and treatment

-This condition is an inflammation of the conjunctiva (mucous membrane coating the white of the eye and the internal surface of the eyelids), caused by excessive sensitivity to foreign substances.
+Allergic conjunctivitis is an inflammation of the conjunctiva (mucous membrane coating the white of the eye and the internal surface of the eyelids), caused by hypersensitivity to foreign substances.

-ALLERGIC CONJUNCTIVITIS is not a problem that occurs only in the spring, as is commonly believed, but it is associated with a reaction to pollen, dust mites, domestic animal fur, soft particles and smog.
-This type of conjunctivitis causes red eyes, incessant itching, copious tears, noticeable and bilateral photophobia, which are constant symptoms.
+Not only spring hay fever, allergic conjunctivitis also occurs in winter following a reaction to pollen, dust mites, domestic animal fur, soft particles or air pollution.
+Allergic conjunctivitis causes red eyes, incessant itching, copious tears and noticeable and bilateral photophobia, which are common symptoms.

-Itching is the most common and significant symptom: it can last for a few seconds to some hours or in extreme cases even for several days.
-You also see swelling of the eyelids, crying, and red and burning eyes.
-It often affects people who already have allergies such as seasonal rhinitis, hay fever, bronchial asthma, hives, atopic dermatitis and food and drink intolerances.
+Itching is the most common and significant symptom of allergic conjunctivitis: it can last for a few seconds to hours or in extreme cases, even for several days.
+Swelling of the eyelids, tearing and red and burning eyes might also develop.
+It often affects people with allergies such as seasonal rhinitis, hay fever, bronchial asthma, hives, atopic dermatitis and food and drink intolerance.

 According to a scientific study, eye allergies affect between 6 and 30% of the population.
-Conjunctival allergy can be acute or chronic and, in 30 to 70% of cases, is associated with allergic rhinitis.
-The condition is diagnosed by the ophthalmologist.
+Allergic conjunctivitis can be acute or chronic and, in 30 to 70% of cases, is associated with allergic rhinitis.
+Allergic conjunctivitis diagnosis is performed by an ophthalmologist.